 Whittle pit optimizations were run using the economic and slope parameters described in previous sections.
 Pit optimizations were completed using prices of US\$300 to US\$2,500 per ounce gold with increments of US\$25 per ounce.
-Results for US\$100 per ounce increments, from US\$300 to US\$2,500 per ounce of gold, are shown in Table 12-3.
-The highlighted price of US\$1,400/oz-Au was the pit shell created using a base price for pit optimization.
-Pit shell 34 is highlighted as the pit shell used to guide the ultimate pit design.
+Results for US\$100 per ounce increments, from US\$300 to US\$2,500 per ounce of gold, are shown in Table 15-3 with an additional pit shell shown for the \$1,750 ounce gold metal price (pit shell 57).
+The highlighted price of US\$1,500/oz-Au was the pit shell (pit 49) that most resembles the pit shell used for guidance in designing the ultimate pit.
+Pit shell 57 is highlighted as the pit shell created using a \$1,750 gold price.
+These pit optimizations used only Measured and Indicated resources.
+Inferred materials were considered waste.
+The highlighted in green as the pit shell used to guide the ultimate pit design.
 The pit optimizations only used Measured and Indicated resources.
+Inferred materials were considered waste and Indicated resources.
 Inferred materials were considered waste.